NOTE: Instructions for accreditation applications:

 - The presenter relinquishes control of content of the presentation.

 - On rare occasions, a speaker or SPC member may need to be replaced.

 3.3 All members of the SPC, speakers, moderators, facilitators, authors must disclose to participants their relationships as described in sub-element 3.1.
 Management of potential sources of bias must also be described to participants.
 If no relationships exist, the statement “I have nothing to disclose” is used.

 3.4 Any individual who fails to disclose their relationships as described in sub-elements 3.1 through 3.3 cannot participate as a member of the SPC, speaker, moderator, facilitator or author of an accredited and/or certified CPD activity.
 Disclosures are required regardless of whether or not a CPD activity has financial support.

 3.5 All disclosures must be made available to participants in program materials.
 Speakers must additionally disclose conflicts both verbally and in writing on a slide at the beginning of a presentation.
 If slides will not be used disclosures must be included in written program.

 All disclosures must be made available to participants in program materials.

 Summary of Disclosure Statements (template)

 Disclosure Slides (pdf view)

-If you are unsure what to disclose, try out our award-winning UBC CPD Relationship with Industry Module to help you decide, and receive credits at the same time.
+If you are unsure what to disclose, try out our award-winning UBC CPD Relationship with Industry Module and receive credits at the same time.